alyssamichelle/KUI-buttons/README.md

 ![http://cl.nicoll.co/qe6n](http://cl.nicoll.co/qe6n/Screen%20Recording%202018-04-03%20at%2003.01%20PM.gif)

-Now I went ahead and populated the stickers template:
+I went ahead and populated the stickers template for us:
 ![http://cl.nicoll.co/qdsG](http://cl.nicoll.co/qdsG/Image%202018-04-03%20at%204.43.52%20PM.png)

-# Including the KUI Buttons in our stickers component
+## Including the KUI Buttons in our stickers component

 Now we are going to go ahead and add our buttons into the stickers componet.
 So each sticker for sale will have a button to add that sticker to the cart!